 Going through a divorce can be extremely stressful, tiring, and a drain on your energy.
-Because of this, it is important that you are taking care of yourself consistently.
+Because of this, you must be taking care of yourself consistently.
 Spending more time with your children without conditions or complaints about your spouse allows them to continue growing and developing as usual.

 Knowing that you are there for them at all times is one of the best ways of supporting your children during a divorce.
 Everybody has slightly different reasons for getting a divorce.

 Every county has different rules and timeframes for hearing cases, therefore the expected timeframe for a divorce is unpredictable.
-Make sure you are hiring a good attorney that can happily answer all of your questions and make the entire process much easier.
-It is also worth preparing for the process by looking through your filing system for the right documentation, and start creating lists of everything that needs to be valued or included in the marriage balance sheet.
+Make sure you are hiring a good divorce attorney that can happily answer all of your questions and explain the things to do before filing for divorce.
+It is also worth preparing for the process by looking through your filing system for the right documentation and start creating lists of everything that needs to be valued or included in the marriage balance sheet.